theodor-at-github/ci-milestone-project-1/README.md

 ## Testing

+### Testing of HTML and CSS
+The HTML code has been tested with the [W3C validator](https://validator.w3.org/) without errors or any warnings.
+The CSS code has been tested with the [W3C Jigsaw validator](https://jigsaw.w3.org/) and it turned out that variables used in the CSS document as well as -webkit extensions are recognised as imported style sheets that are not checked in direct input or file upload mode of the validator.

+### Testing of the UI
 **Google Chrome's Developer Tools** are used extensively for debugging as well as the built-in **Lighthouse** project to test the performance of this page.
 The responsive design has been tested using **Google Chrome's responsive feature** that emulates screen sizes of various mobile devices.
+Further testing has been conducted through available devices such as MacBook Pro 13", iPad 12" and iPhone 8.

 ## Deployment